 To activate, press the transmission control switch (TCS) located on the gearshift.
-The TOW/HAUL indicator light will illuminate on the gearshift lever or in the instrument cluster, depending on how your vehicle is equipped.
+The TOW/HAUL indicator light will illuminate in the instrument cluster.
 The transmission will operate in all gears.
 Press the transmission control switch again to deactivate Tow/Haul mode.
 When you shut off and re-start your vehicle, the transmission will automatically return to normal mode with Tow/Haul feature deactivated, refer to the Driving chapter for more information.